Benjamin's MRI shows no structural damage

 CHARLOTTE, N.C. -- An MRI on the left knee of Carolina Panthers wide receiver Kelvin Benjamin showed no structural damage, coach Ron Rivera said on Monday.

-Rivera said it was too early to tell if Benjamin would be available for Sunday's game at New England.
+Rivera said it was too early to tell whether Benjamin would be available for Sunday's game at New England.

-"They're going to see how his treatment goes,'' Rivera said.
+"They're going to see how his treatment goes," Rivera said.
 "I have not heard since last night.
 They told me it all came out negative.
-There was nothing structurally wrong, which was good news because that was his repaired knee.''
+There was nothing structurally wrong, which was good news because that was his repaired knee."

 Benjamin went down awkwardly in the second quarter of Sunday's 34-13 loss to New Orleans when tackled from behind after making a catch over the middle.
-This is the same knee that ended his 2015 season in training camp when he suffered a torn ACL as he rolled underneath the defender.
+In 2015, his season ended in training camp when he suffered a torn ACL on the same knee as he rolled underneath the defender.

-Benjamin tried to walk off the injury, but was taken into the locker room just before halftime and did not return to play.
+Benjamin tried to walk off the injury but was taken into the locker room just before halftime and did not return to play.

 The Panthers (2-1) already are without Pro Bowl tight end Greg Olsen, who suffered a broken right foot last week against Buffalo.
 He is out at least eight weeks after being placed on injured reserve.